tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/ScenarioSimulatorConnection/index.md

 3. Fill in `Ego FollowCamera` field of `ScenarioSimulatorClient` with this `Camera` object

 ### 4. `LaneletTrafficLight` settings
-Please attach and configure `LaneletTrafficLight` script to all traffic light in the scene.
+Attach and configure `LaneletTrafficLight` script to all traffic light in the scene.

 ![Traffic Light](../TrafficSimulation/traffic_light.png)